About the APPG

 The APPG is run by Members of the House of Commons and the House of Lords.
 It receives no money from any government.
 Secretariat functions are provided by the NGO Reprieve.

-Co-Chair: Lord Jay of Ewelme
+Co-Chair: The Lord Jay of Ewelme GCMG

 Vice-Chair: The Rt Hon David Davis MP